Smart Signs

 add_ace resource.smartsigns_sonoran_helper command allow

-4. Configure your Sign Locations
+4. Configure options to your liking

 Rename config_RENAMEME.lua to config.lua.

-5. Set your Game Server IP/Port
+6. Set your Game Server IP/Port

 In the Admin panel, navigate to Advanced > In-Game Integration > Push Events and Live Map